hevansDev/portfolio-website/_posts/2025-07-07-load-cell-raspberry-pi.md

 ---

  You may already see how our code from the previous section could be extended for a variety of different projects, for example, weighing our heavy robin!
-Instead of bolting my load cell between two rigid sheets I attached it to the bottom of the seed tray in my bird feeder and to a rigid sheet fitted into the frame of the bird feeder so that I can weigh birds when they land.
+Instead of bolting my load cell between two rigid sheets I attached it to the bottom of the seed tray in my [bird feeder (which has a handy removable tray which makes adding the load cell a breeze)](https://amzn.to/4lKy14S) and to a rigid sheet fitted into the frame of the bird feeder so that I can weigh birds when they land.

 Let's create a final script called `weigh_bird.py` with the following code: